RikVoorhaar/bgg-cohomology/README.md

 ## bgg-cohomology

-This is an implementation of a computer algorithm to compute the BGG cohomology of a Lie algebra module.
+This is an implementation of a computer algorithm to compute the BGG resolution and its cohomology of a Verma module.

-## Usage
+## Installation

-This module requires `sagemath`, and currently also `numpy-indexed`.
-To install this module, clone or download the repository.
-Then use `import` statements in sage to use the package.
+Clone or download the repository, and run the following command in the `bggcomplex` folder to compile the code before first usage.

-Examples of usage of this package are in the in the form of Jupyter notebooks in the `examples` directory.
-Do not hesitate to contact us if more detailed instructions are required.
+    sage setup.py build_ext -i

+There is a basic tutorial of how to use this module in the `examples` directory.
+Furthermore the `computations` directory contains notebooks with the code we used for the results in our preprint.

 ## To do